 Ultimate Guide to Fall in Detroit Lakes

-See our Color Tour map with three options for hikes and scenic drives in the crisp fall air that heightens the woodsy aroma in forests.
+See the Detroit Lakes area’s Color Tour map with three options for hikes and scenic drives in the crisp fall air that heightens the woodsy aroma in forests.

 The Minnesota DNR fall colors map provides fall foliage color updates.

 5 Reasons to Experience Fall in Detroit Lakes, MN

 Following Labor Day, the crisp fall air sneaks in to cool things off in Minnesota.
 Though we rarely want to say goodbye to summer, the fall has its perks in Detroit Lakes: gorgeous colors perfect for road trips and bike rides, leisurely vacationing with fewer crowds, muskie fishing and end-of-season deals.
 Not to mention fun-filled events.
 Now’s the perfect time to Visit Detroit Lakes before (gasp) the snow flies.

 Oranges and reds.
 Pale greens and bright yellows.
 Deep green conifer spires.
 Autumn in lakes country is the opportune time to take leisurely drives and hikes to see the spectacular changing Minnesota foliage colors!

 - Southern Tour – Maplewood State Park: rich in deciduous trees and offers great early-season colors.

 - Northern Tour – Itasca State Park: featuring rich forest, evergreens, deciduous trees and excellent mid-season colors

 - Fall on the Prairie – Tamarac National Wildlife Refuge: also abundant forests with evergreens, hardwoods and provides awesome mid-season colors

 - Lake Country Scenic Byway – Highway 34 east of Detroit Lakes gifts you with the changing landscape from prairie to hardwoods and increasing dark green spires of conifers